poroping/terraform-provider-fortios/docs/data-sources/firewall_accessproxy.md

 * `addr_type` - Type of address.
 * `address` - Address or address group of the real server.
+* `domain` - Wildcard domain name of the real server.
 * `health_check` - Enable to check the responsiveness of the real server before forwarding traffic.
 * `health_check_proto` - Protocol of the health check monitor to use when polling to determine server's connectivity status.
 * `holddown_interval` - Enable/disable holddown timer.
 Server will be considered active and reachable once the holddown period has expired (30 seconds).